 I saw the mirrors today in a local The White Company store and can second that.
 They’re very sleek and incredibly elegant but with an understated and stylish contemporary edge.

-An equal amount of thought has been put into the variety of sizes and shapes on offer too.
-Here’s the range:
+They’ve put an equal amount of thought into the variety of sizes and shapes on offer too.
+Here’s the very versatile range:

-The Round and Rectangular mirrors are very substantial sizes.
+The Round and Rectangular mirrors are big, and make a real statement.
 I particularly like the large round one, which is a very popular style of mirror at the moment.

 You could also stand the rectangular mirror on a sturdy piece of furniture like a chest of drawers, sideboard or dressing table.